AbdussamadA/geoblock/README.md

 my beautiful content
 [/geoblock]

-Countries are 2 letter ISO country codes.
+The countries argument consists of [2 letter ISO country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) separated by commas.

+## Whitelisting

+Just replace type='blacklist' with type='whitelist' to show content to visitors from specific countries only while blocking everyone else.

+## Message to blocked users

 If you want to show a message to blocked users add the message argument:

 [geoblock type='blacklist' countries='xx,yy,zz' message='Sorry but this content is not available in your area'] This content will show up in all countries other than xx,yy,zz [/geoblock]

-## Whitelisting

-See blacklisting above.
-Just replace type='blacklist' with type='whitelist' to show content to visitors from specific countries only while blocking everyone else.
+This works for both whitelists and blacklists.
+The message argument can only contain plain text messages.
+For more complex messages create both a blacklist and a whitelist block.